 After giving away several Rubbermaid bins of books (some of which I’d never read or only half-read) I decided to take advantage of technology and join the twenty-first century.
 When I retired, circumstances and technology combined to provide me with the means to read as much as I liked, which is considerable.
 At first I purchased books on-line or at the store, or borrowed from friends.
 Then, public libraries figured out how to offer books and magazines on-line and that’s when I hit the jackpot.
 If I don’t have at least one book on the go, I’m like a junkie in need of a fix.
 Having gone through various types of digital reading devices ( see To “e” or not to “e” . . . that is the question) I currently rely on three—my old basic Kindle, my inexpensive little Kobo and my iPad.

 Book publishing is a complex and evolving business.
 I still have a problem paying $14.99 to purchase a digital copy of a book but at the same time I want the authors to be appropriately compensated for their work.
 Public libraries are struggling with their own issues around publishing rights.
 Until recently I didn’t realize they pay upwards of one hundred and fifty dollars for just one digital copy of a book.
 At several times the cost of a hard copy, this is a financial hardship for the publicly funded libraries and is a point of contention between publishers and public libraries.
-While on-line book sales offer greater opportunities for exposure of books, authors are making less than ever and very few can actually make a living writing books.
-But that’s an issue the publishers, authors and vendors will have to sort out.
+While online book sales offer greater opportunities for exposure to books, authors are making less than ever and very few can actually make a living writing books.
+But that’s an issue the publishers, authors, and vendors will have to sort out.

 Whatever medium I have in my hand, whether digital or hard-copy, I’m never happier than when I’m engrossed in a good book, traveling in my mind to different countries, different centuries and experiencing a variety of adventures through the eyes of fascinating characters.
-And, I suspect the chief book-picker at the library reads the weekly Globe and Mail book reviews because whenever I see something reviewed that I want to read, within days it’s available on-line through my local library.
+And, I suspect the chief book-picker at the library reads the weekly Globe and Mail book and New York Times reviews because whenever I see something reviewed that I want to read, within days it’s available on-line through my local library.
 If you’re not already a member of your local library and you love to read, get your fanny moving and sign up for a library card.
 It’s free and will be the best investment you’ll never make.